lasergoat/burning-with-bernie/readme.md

 # Feel the Bern
 Do you want to look Bernie?
+Do you want bigger hands?
 Do your friends laugh at your weak trumpish body?
 Then you should **FEEL THE BERN** Bernie style.
 The Bernie workout will get you ripped, will shed fat off your weak body, and most importantly will make you feel important.

 ## Building
 Bernie only uses the best and the best requires NPM and its sick installing powers.